dominicouture/kanya/README.md

 - 3D scatter
 - Median absolute deviation (MAD)
-- Minimum spanning tree (MST) total length
+- Minimum spanning tree mean branch length
+- Mininum spanning tree median absolute deviation branch length

 The algorithm uses current day positions (distance, declination and right ascension) and velocities (radial velocity, declination proper motion and right ascension proper motion) as its inputs and performs the conversion into an XYZ and UVW space.
 Furthermore, it will also eliminate the relatively imprecise radial velocity measurements and replace them with optimal values.